RobyFerro/vega-framework/README.md

 # Vega Framework

-A lightweight Python framework for building applications.
+An enterprise-ready Python framework that enforces Clean Architecture for building maintainable and scalable applications.

 ## Features